Student Experience Questionnaire (SEQ)

 e) Employment opportunities after completing the course?

-f) <E306CTXT> had a partnership with my local institution?
+f) <higher education institution> had a partnership with my local institution?

 g) The location of the institution?